hed-hog/development/lib/libs/person/README.md

 ### `remove(data: DeleteDTO)`

-- **Description**: Deletes multiple persons from the database by their IDs.
+- **Description**: Deletes multiple person from the database by their IDs.
 - **Parameters**:
   - `data`: Object containing an array of person IDs to delete.